habibiSolus/PB-Telegram-Linkopener/README.md

 ### Install from source
 cd ~ && git clone https://github.com/Oizopower/PB-Telegram-Linkopener && cd PB-Telegram-Linkopener  (or download zip from Github) npm install
-edit config.json to your settings (skip profiles, not yet finished.
-Should be using default browser now)
+edit config.json to your settings add app_id and app_hash from https://my.telegram.org/apps
-add app_id and app_hash from https://my.telegram.org/apps
+Change Chrome profile names (Use Default for default one, Profile 1 for first created profile, Profile 2 for second created profile etc)

-Starten met
+Starten with
 ```
 node app.js
 ```